Staten Island Child Support Enforcement Lawyers- Call Today (347) 461-0760

 The child’s parent or legal custodian can also file a violation petition in court.
 The great majority of violation cases are heard in the Family Court.
 In some situations, the violation cases can be filed in the Supreme Court.

 In general, most Supreme Court Judges are reluctant to order incarceration for child support violations, unless the payor (and the courts) have first exhausted all other possible remedies, including attachment of assets, such as cars, bank accounts, stock brokerage accounts, homes, and also attempted to get wage assignments if the payor has a job.
-The Family Court, on the other hand, is not shy about incarcerating parents who refuse to pay child support.
+The Family Court, on the other hand, is not shy about incarcerating parents who refuse to fulfill their obligations, including any changes brought by a modification to pay child support.
 It is the obligation of the courts to enforce these orders diligently to uphold the child’s right to financial support.

 A custodial parent or other person who has a child support order which is not being obeyed can file a violation or petition to have a prior support order enforced in the Family Court.
+In situations where paternity is questioned, legal assistance, including consultation with a child support attorney, can help address these concerns.
 Child support violation cases are heard by support magistrates.
 At the first appearance, the petitioner will be asked if he or she is seeking incarceration, and if the answer is in the affirmative, the payor or respondent, as he is referred to in family court, will be assigned a free attorney for effective legal representation.
-Clear communication about the legal rights and responsibilities can foster a smoother resolution process.
+Clear communication about the legal rights and responsibilities can foster a smoother resolution process through mediation, leading to a more favorable outcome for all involved.

 How The Family Court Handles Enforcement Cases

-Many violation cases are resolved by the respondent making a good faith lump sum payment against unpaid arrears, or back child support.
+Many violation cases are resolved by the respondent making a good faith lump sum payment against unpaid arrears or back child support.
+If during this time paternity of the child is being disputed, it can further complicate the proceedings, but resolution is still possible.
 Where the respondent has genuine difficulties finding a job, but he finds a job while the violation case is still in court, the petitioner may be satisfied once a wage garnishment order begins and payments start to come in.
 Prompt resolution of financial obligations can sometimes lead to re-evaluation of visitation rights, ensuring both parents maintain a meaningful relationship with their children.
-Continued communication between the parties, including the ex-spouse, remains essential to ensure the best outcomes for everyone involved.
+Continued communication between the parties, including the ex-spouse, remains essential to ensure the best outcomes for everyone involved, potentially through mediation with the aid of their attorneys.

 If the respondent is employed, the court can make an income execution order, where his employer is required to remit a portion of his wages.
-This often includes representation of the respondent’s financial situation to the court to ensure a fair and just order.
-It’s vital that communication channels remain open between the respondent and his ex-spouse to avoid misunderstandings and facilitate adherence to court orders.
+This often requires the court to consider issues like paternity to ensure the order is fair and just.
+It’s vital that communication channels remain open between the respondent and his ex-spouse to avoid misunderstandings and facilitate adherence to court orders as they navigate divorce proceedings or mediation sessions with the guidance of their lawyers.

 If the respondent is unemployed and claims that he is having difficulty finding a job, he may qualify for a free program to assist him in finding employment.
-Although these programs do not have a great success rate, the payor’s cooperation may help him defend a child support enforcement case and potentially favorably adjust any visitation arrangements with the child.
-Maintaining communication with the ex-spouse during this period can support transparency and trust.
+Although these programs do not have a great success rate, the payor’s cooperation, especially in cases involving disputed paternity or during divorce, may help him defend a child support enforcement case and potentially favorably adjust any visitation arrangements with the child through mediation.
+Maintaining communication with the ex-spouse during this period can support transparency and trust, with the assistance of child support attorneys who are well-versed in navigating these complex legal waters.Being an effective advocate for one’s own interests during these times is crucial, as it can sometimes lead to an amicable settlement of issues.
+This is particularly important in matters involving a child support obligation, which can significantly impact all parties involved.

 Many cases have to be tried.
 Under the case of Powers v Powers, once the petitioner shows a failure to pay child support, the burden of proof shifts to the respondent to prove to the court that he was unable to make payments, not that he was unwilling to make payments.
-In most cases, this is a difficult burden for the respondent to meet, requiring strong legal representation.
-Meaningful communication with the ex-spouse can sometimes preemptively resolve issues and mitigate conflict.
+This often leads to a dispute that requires resolution, and in most cases, this is a difficult burden for the respondent to meet, requiring strong legal representation from child support attorneys.
+Meaningful communication with the ex-spouse can sometimes preemptively resolve issues and mitigate conflict, preventing the need for prolonged legal disputes.

 After a trial (which is called a “hearing” in Family Court), the support magistrate is required to make written findings as to whether or not the failure to pay was willful, and if so, what remedies the magistrate recommends.
 Possible remedies include the following: Adjustments to visitation terms may also be considered, reflecting the respondent’s commitment to satisfying his obligations.
-It is important that continuous communication with the ex-spouse is maintained to ensure that the revised terms and obligations are clearly understood and agreed upon.
+It is important that continuous communication with the ex-spouse is maintained to ensure that the revised terms and obligations are clearly understood and agreed upon, avoiding further disputes, thus conserving legal resources.

 • The court can order a money judgment for the amount owed.
 Money judgments are good for 20 years and earn interest at 9% per annum.